WMD-group/PyTASER/README.md

 python3 <filename.py>
 ```

-If using your own, locally calculated data, please follow [this](https://pytaser.readthedocs.io/en/latest/dft_examples.html) workflow.
+If using your own, locally calculated data, please follow [this](https://github.com/WMD-group/PyTASER/blob/main/examples/PyTASER_DFT_Example.ipynb) workflow.
-Otherwise, use the MP-integrated workflow [here](https://pytaser.readthedocs.io/en/latest/jdos_examples.html).
+Otherwise, use the MP-integrated workflow [here](https://github.com/WMD-group/PyTASER/blob/main/examples/PyTASER_MP_Example.ipynb).

 # Contributing

 We appreciate any contributions in the form of a pull request.
+Please see the [Contributing](https://pytaser.readthedocs.io/en/latest/contributing.html) documentation for more details.
-Additional test cases/example spectra performed with PyTASER would be welcomed.
+Additional analysis/example spectra performed with `PyTASER` would be welcomed.

-Please feel free to reach out to us if there are any questions or suggestions.
+Please feel free to reach out to us via the [Issue Tracker](https://github.com/WMD-group/PyTASER/issues) if there are any questions or suggestions.

+# Testing

+Unit tests are in the `tests` directory and can be run from the top directory using pytest.
+Automatic testing is run on the master and develop branches using GH Actions.

+Please run tests and add new tests for any new features whenever submitting pull requests.

+# Future Work

 Future topics we plan to build on: